m3is0/jsonrpc4cats/docs/http4s.md

 object PublicRpc {

-  // The server will respond with '200 OK' for any valid request def sum[F[_]](using F: Applicative[F]) =
+  // the HTTP response will be '200 OK' for any valid request def sum[F[_]](using F: Applicative[F]) =
     RpcMethod.instance[F, "pub.sum", (Int, Int), RpcErr, Long] { (a, b) =>
       F.pure(Right(a.toLong + b.toLong))